KhanStan99/RecyclerViewWithFilter/README.md

 # RecyclerViewWithFilter

-Basic proejct shows how to do filter in a recyclerview.
+Basic project shows how to do filter in a recyclerview.